-A correlation procedure conducted found that packaging standards and quality of medicine supplied by firms in Nairobi were positively and moderately correlated (r=.446, p=.000).
-The correlation was significant.
-Thus firms that supply quality medicines were firms that adhered to required packaging standards.
-They ensured that required standard packing procedures of vaccines were in place, there were different packaging protocols for cold and hot seasons and that packaged products were attractive and satisfactory.
-Proper labeling of the packages with storage requirements provided information that was fundamental in handling of cold chain products within the supply chain.
+A correlation procedure conducted found that packaging standards and quality of medicine supplied by firms in Nairobi are positively and moderately correlated (r=.446, p=.000).
+Thus firms that supply quality medicines are firms that adhere to required packaging standards.
+They ensure that required standard packing procedures of vaccines are in place, there are different packaging protocols for cold and hot seasons and that packaged products are attractive and satisfactory.
+Proper labeling of the packages with storage requirements provides information that is fundamental in handling of cold chain products within the supply chain.